nodejs/node/doc/api/zlib.md

 Creates and returns a new [DeflateRaw][] object with the given [options][].

-*Note*: An upgrade of zlib from 1.2.8 to 1.2.11 changed behavior when windowBits is set to 8 for raw deflate streams. zlib would automatically set windowBits to 9 if was initially set to 8.
+An upgrade of zlib from 1.2.8 to 1.2.11 changed behavior when windowBits is set to 8 for raw deflate streams. zlib would automatically set windowBits to 9 if was initially set to 8.
 Newer versions of zlib will throw an exception, so Node.js restored the original behavior of upgrading a value of 8 to 9,